 Power BI offers many advanced functions for data analytics.
-However, you do not have to be a data expert to use it.
-In fact, it can be a very useful tool regardless of your knowledge of data – which is what it should be!
+However, you do not have to be an expert to use it.
+In fact, it can be a very useful tool regardless of your knowledge of data analysis – which is what it should be!
 Here are 5 tips on how to make the most of Power BI reports.

-Tip #1: Simplicity – don’t go too fancy about visualizations
+Tip #1: Simplicity – don’t go too fancy with visualizations

-Let’s try to report the sales volume per region – try saying if red or orange is bigger or how much they differ:
+Let’s try to report the sales volume per region – try telling whether red or orange is bigger or by how much they differ:

-- Remember that people read from top left to bottom right, so put most relevant stuff (KPIs?) where users go first
+- Remember that people usually read from top left to bottom right, so put the most relevant stuff (KPIs?) where users go first

-- Vertical bars – for general data display – avoid rankings, use sorted data, it’s easier to read it
+- Vertical bars – for general data display.
+Avoid rankings, use sorted data, it’s easier to read

 - Horizontal bars – these are actually best for data rankings

-- Line – usually for time series when you need to compare multiple series of data, for single bars works just as good
+- Line – usually for time series when you need to compare multiple series of data, for single bars it works just as well

 - Bar/line mixed – to present two values of different types (like money and percentage)

-- Bubble – to present 3 different number values (two axis and bubble size)
+- Bubble – to present 3 different number values (two axes and bubble size).

 Tip #2: Context – interrelations between elements

-- None – no filtering happens between elements – use if you want to display data as it is so that it’s not affected by users’ behavior.
+No filtering happens between elements.
+Use it if you want to display data as it is so that it’s not affected by users’ behavior.
 In the example – clicking on the bar in the top chart does not influence data displayed on the bottom:

-- Highlight – the filtered value is displayed in the context of the total – use when you want to show how much of the total is the selected element.
-In the example – clicking on the bar in the top chart fades out the bottom chart leaving highlighted only the part of the bar which is applicable to the clicked element:
+The filtered value is displayed in the context of the total.
+Use it when you want to show how much of the total the selected element forms.
+In the example – clicking on the bar in the top chart fades out the bottom chart.
+Only the part of the bar which is applicable to the clicked element remains highlighted:

-- Filter – the actually filtered value is displayed – use when you want to see what actually hides under the selected element, meaning you are interested in the detailed data and not its relation to the total.
+Displaying the actual filtered value.
+Use it when you want to see what actually hides behind the selected element.
+Here you are interested in the detailed data and not its relation to the total.
 In the example – clicking on a bar in the top chart filters out the bottom one and leaves only the data applicable to the clicked element:

-So depending on the context in which you are viewing your data, it may have a significant difference what relationship behavior you will select.
-Especially, when there’s a lot of data elements it might greatly influence the ease of use of the report especially for not advanced users (which we usually create such tools for).
+Additionally, when there’s a lot of data elements, it might greatly influence the ease of use of the report, especially for not advanced users (who we usually create such tools for).

-Click here to find more info about creation of interaction between visualizations
+Click here to find more info about creating interactions between visualizations.

 Tip #3: Divide and conquer (or slicing and dicing) – filters